wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-6.&emsp;The way to correct distortions is to withdraw your faith in distortions and invest your faith only in what is true.
+6. The way to correct distortions is to withdraw your faith in distortions and invest your faith only in what is true.
 <sup>2</sup>You cannot make untruth true.
 <sup>3</sup>If you are willing to accept what is true in everything you perceive, you let what you perceive be true for you.
 <sup>4</sup>Truth overcomes all error, and those who live in error and emptiness can never find lasting solace.